On The Menu- April 21st to 27th

 I’m having my friend Donna over to have dinner with us tonight.
 And she loves cauliflower!
 So we will have a big bowl of soup and homemade crusty bread!
 YUM!

-Here’s how I freeze leftover cakes and cupcakes and muffins and scones and other desserts like that…
+Here’s how I freeze leftover cakes, cupcakes, muffins, scones, and other desserts like that…

-Wrap them tightly in plastic wrap and then wrap them in the freezer Reynold’s wrap.
-And with a permanent marker, I write the name of the dessert right on the Reynold’s wrap along with the date it is frozen.
+Wrap them tightly in plastic wrap, then wrap them in Reynolds’ Wrap for the freezer.
+And with a permanent marker, I write the name of the dessert right on the Reynolds’ wrap, along with the date it is frozen.

 Thaw the dessert at room temperature and serve!